jwohlwend/boltz/docs/training.md

 > Note: runs in parallel by default with as many threads as cpu cores on your machine, can be changed with `--num_processes`

 Later steps will use redis for memory-efficient parallel access to the pickled CCD dictionary.
-To create a redis database from the pickled CCD file, run`:`
+To create a redis database from the pickled CCD file, run:
 ```bash
 # in a separate terminal
 ./redis-server --save "" --appendonly no --port 7777 --dbfilename ccd.rdb